-He also has been involved in ratemaking determinations for digital music licenses before the Copyright Royalty Board, and he has extensive experience defending and pursuing actions in numerous areas, including a variety of business tort, contract and real estate actions, probate litigation, False Claims Act/qui tam and health care matters, as well as criminal and white-collar criminal defense.
+He also has been involved in ratemaking determinations for digital music licenses before the Copyright Royalty Board, and he has extensive experience defending and pursuing actions in numerous areas, including a variety of business tort, contract and real estate actions, shareholder litigation, non-compete and non-solicitation litigation, probate litigation, False Claims Act/qui tam and health care matters, as well as criminal and white-collar criminal defense.
 Jackson has first and second chaired jury, bench, and administrative trials in a variety of civil and criminal matters, and his litigation practice involves all phases of litigation from strategic business counseling and problem solving through trial and appellate review.

 Representative cases include: